-One initial step might be to take out adequate insurance cover, perhaps with life assurance written into trust for your spouse or children to ensure quick access to funds.
-However, it is also important to make a Will.
+Contingency planning could help to ensure that your family are financially secure if you died or were incapacitated.
+A first step might be to take out adequate insurance cover, perhaps with life assurance written into trust for your spouse or children to ensure quick access to funds.
+It is also important to make a Will.
 We also strongly recommend that you and your spouse:

 Billions of pounds worth of assets lie unclaimed in the UK.
 To see if you have any lost assets contact the Unclaimed Assets Register on 0844 481 8180 or visit www.uar.co.uk.
 Please note that a charge applies for this service.
 To find out whether you have an unclaimed Premium Bond prize, call 0500 007 007 or visit www.nsandi.com.

 A UK resident and domiciled individual is taxed on worldwide income and gains.
-Non UK domiciles who are UK resident are currently able to claim the remittance basis of taxation in respect of foreign income and gains.
-This means that they are only taxed if foreign income and gains are brought into the UK.
-The non UK domicile is also favourably treated for IHT as they only pay IHT in respect of UK assets as opposed to their worldwide assets.
+Non-UK domiciles who are UK resident are currently able to claim the remittance basis of taxation in respect of foreign income and gains and are only taxed if foreign income and gains are brought into the UK.
+The non-UK domicile is also favourably treated for IHT as they only pay IHT in respect of UK assets as opposed to their worldwide assets.